 In fact, the Tier 2 General visa, includes the shortage occupations such as nurses and medical doctors.
 However, the other types of Tier 2 work visas are Intra-company Transfers, Minister of Religion and Sportsperson.
 Apparently, a person cannot apply for Tier 2 General or ICT visa if he/she is applying for permission to work as a Sportsperson or a Minister of Religion.
 Moreover, when we commonly talk about PBS Tier 2 visa then, in fact, we are referring to Tier 2 General visa.

 Perhaps, one can apply for a Tier 2 General visa if he/she has a job offer i.e. Certificate of Sponsorship (CoS).
-However, for successfully applying for the UK Tier 2 general visa, an applicant needs to score 70 points.
-Accordingly, if an applicant is applying for a Tier 2 General visa from inside/outside of the UK and on a restricted or unrestricted CoS the applicant must score 70 points in total for getting a Tier 2 General visa.
+However, for a successful Tier 2 General visa application, an applicant needs to score 70 points i.e.

-- 30 points for an assigned CoS as per Appendix A of the Immigration Rules, which meets the requirements of:
+1. 30 points for an assigned CoS, which meets the requirements of:

 – a resident labour market test (RLMT) exemption; or